cocoon2wong/Project-Jocker/docs/Vertical/README.md

 ## Thanks

-Codes of the Transformers used in this model comes from https://www.tensorflow.org/tutorials/text/transformer.
+Codes of the Transformers used in this model comes from [TensorFlow.org](https://www.tensorflow.org/tutorials/text/transformer).
+Dataset files of ETH-UCY come from [SR-LSTM (CVPR2019)](https://github.com/zhangpur/SR-LSTM).
+Dataset split file of SDD comes from [SimAug (ECCV2020)](https://github.com/JunweiLiang/Multiverse).